This post may contain affiliate links, from which we earn an income.

 Travertine Mineral Springs

-Hugging the road is a curious natural phenomenon formed by the deposits of sulphur mineral springs, which leaves behind limestone formations, known as travertine.
+Hugging the road is a curious natural phenomenon formed by the deposits of sulphur mineral springs, which leave behind limestone formations, known as travertine.
 Water still flows down the travertines which are part of the Kazbegi Protected Areas.

 It can be hard to stop here as parking is very limited, and it’s on a bend in the road.
 If you can’t manage it going one way, try on the return!